hbd/STWPres/PITCHME.md

 #### Lesson 0

-*Lesson 1: When working between technical and non-technical people, designs can serve as a rich form of communication*
+*Designs serve as a rich form of communication, and a meeting point between technical and non-techinal people*

 ---